 • Ability to speak openly and frankly about sexuality in a supportive, non-judgmental manner.

-• The Peer Engagement Coordinator is responsible to the Manager of Education and Community Development and/or the Executive Director.
+• The Outreach Worker is responsible to the Executive Director.

 • Physical requirements include the dexterity to reach, stand, squat, twist, lift light loads, and the ability to do sedentary work.

 • Outreach component includes working with inclement weather and carrying moderately heavy supplies in a back pack.